kimou6055/Espritchatbot-RASA-RWKV/README.md

 This is a chatbot designed to answer questions about Esprit University.
 It was created by a group of Esprit's Students called INNOVISION using the [Rasa](https://rasa.com/) framework.

-The unindexed intents are generated using the [RWKV-4-Raven](https://github.com/BlinkDL/RWKV-LM) check johanwind explanations about RWKV [HERE](https://johanwind.github.io/2023/03/23/rwkv_details.html)
+The unindexed intents are generated using the [RWKV-4-Raven](https://github.com/BlinkDL/RWKV-LM)

+Check johanwind explanations about RWKV [HERE](https://johanwind.github.io/2023/03/23/rwkv_details.html)
 ## Prerequirments
 Python 3.4+
 Virtualenv